The Spook Who Sat by the Door (film)

 The Spook Who Sat by the Door is a 1973 action crime–drama film based on the 1969 novel of the same name by Sam Greenlee.
 It is both a satire of the civil rights struggle in the United States of the late 1960s and a serious attempt to focus on the issue of Black militancy.
 Dan Freeman, the titular protagonist, is enlisted by the Central Intelligence Agency (CIA) in its elitist espionage program, becoming its token Black person.
 After mastering agency tactics, however, he becomes disillusioned and drops out to train young Black people in Chicago to become "Freedom Fighters".
 As a story of one man's reaction to white ruling-class hypocrisy, the film is loosely autobiographical and personal.

 The novel and the film also dramatize the CIA's history of giving training to persons and/or groups who later utilize their specialized intelligence training against the agency – an example of "blowback."

-Directed by Ivan Dixon, co-produced by Dixon and Greenlee, from a screenplay written by Greenlee with Mel Clay, the film starred Lawrence Cook, Paula Kelly, Janet League, J. A. Preston, and David Lemieux.
+Directed by Ivan Dixon, co-produced by Dixon and author Greenlee, from a screenplay written by Greenlee with Mel Clay (a former member of The Living Theatre), the film starred Lawrence Cook, Paula Kelly, Janet League, J. A. Preston, and David Lemieux.
 It was mostly shot in Gary, Indiana, because the themes of racial strife did not please Chicago's then-mayor Richard J. Daley.
 The film's soundtrack was an original score composed by Herbie Hancock, who grew up in the same neighborhood as author Sam Greenlee.

-In 2012, the film was added to the National Film Registry, which annually chooses 25 films that are "culturally, historically or aesthetically significant".
+In 2012, the film was selected for preservation in the National Film Registry, which annually chooses 25 films that are "culturally, historically or aesthetically significant".